dipankardas011/jaeger-operator/v2/README.md

 * help chart refers to upgrade of existing jaeger-helm-chart. brew we don't have today, it's for installing a binary on Macs (mostly for running as all-in-one, but configuration is left to the user)

-TODO
---
+* there is something which we need to do before any modification aka make sure all the data are stable check the jaeger operator src to better understand

+* A good example for the sidecar thing can be found in this [Refer](https://github.com/jpkrohling/opentelemetry-collector-deployment-patterns/tree/main/pattern-3-kubernetes)

+* Created a working demo on the jaeger by default configuration [Check there](./operator)

+* webhooks in the v1 are used to detected any annotations so that using the mutating webhoook we can deploy the jaeger sidecar by refering to the closes deployment we check the inject thing for name or namespace.
+> **NOTE**: the name has higher priority than namespace

+* `TODO: category`; check what all the containers are spun up when the storage backend is different than momory (wrt to v1)

-1. Compare the newly created default jaeger via operator and the manifest you cretaed and compare the changes
+* `TODO: category`; Compare the newly created default jaeger via operator and the manifest you cretaed and compare the changes

-2. find the yaml template for the jaeger v2 configuration
+* `TODO: category`; find the yaml template for the jaeger v2 configuration so that we can think of the operator extracting it rather than it being ````map[string]any```

-4. try out the new configurations opetions and try them out
+* `TODO: category`; try out the new configurations options for v2
-5. figure out the controller archietecture

-## Tasks
+## Progress documentation

 ### first how to run the basic `all-in-one` image